Sikhism in Malaysia: Current status

-Regular Sikh migration to Malaya (Malaysia) started here in 1873.
 The Sikh community is the largest here among Southeast and East Asia.
-The earliest Sikhs settlers were Policemen.
-The first Sikh Gurdwara was set up in Cornwallis in 1873 inside police Lines.
-The first public Sikh Gurdwara was set up in 1903 in Penang.
-Sikhs occupied top positions in Military and Police during the British rule of Malaysia.
-There are as many as 15 Sikh Gurdwaras in Kuala Lumpur alone more than the number of mosques there, despite Muslims being the dominant demographic in Kuala Lumpur.
+There are as many as 13 Sikh Gurdwaras in Kuala Lumpur alone more than the number of mosques there, despite Muslims being the dominant demographic in Kuala Lumpur.
 Malaysian Sikhs are deep-rooted in Sikh culture more than Sikh diaspora anywhere in the world and are assimilated in mainstream keeping their identity intact.

 A group of Sikh businessmen in Malaysia has set up a network of International Sikh Entrepreneurs (NISE) to promote their products and services and generate opportunities among members.